-- NIST Measurement Services do not issue opinions of interpretations. - Only complete, signed versions, either ink on paper or electronically, are official.
-The transmission of draft results is not official and must be unambiguously marked as draft results - Dissemination of customer-related draft data must be approved and coordinated through the technical reviewer and the associated Group Leader.
-The written approval shall be maintained with the procedure level customer records. - Measurement service data used for other purposes such as internal reports, presentations and comparisons must be reviewed and approved through the associated Group Leader for customer privacy. - Amendments to a calibration report or certification shall be a separate document or an amendment to the revision history, and clearly marked, including the reason for the change when appropriate. - Amended reports shall be uniquely identified (See Guide RPD-G-12) and contain a reference to the original that it replaces. - Reissue of a measurement report to the original customer is permitted.
+- NIST Measurement Services do not issue opinions or interpretations. - Only complete, signed versions, either ink on paper or electronically, are official.
+Draft results transmitted electronically are not official and must be unambiguously marked as draft results. - The technical reviewer and the associated Group Leader must approve and coordinate the dissemination of customer-related draft data.
+The written approval shall be maintained with the procedure-level customer records. - Measurement service data used for other purposes, such as internal reports, presentations, and comparisons, must be reviewed and approved by the associated Group Leader to ensure customer privacy. - Amendments to a calibration report or certification shall be a separate document or an amendment to the revision history, and clearly marked, including the reason for the change when appropriate. - Amended reports shall be uniquely identified (See Guide RPD-G-12) and contain a reference to the original that it replaces. - Reissue of a measurement report to the original customer is permitted.